modolabs/Kurogo-Mobile-Web/doc/Guide/themes.rst

 ~~~~~~~~~~~~~~~~~~~~~
 These appear on the homepage, as well as the Customize Homescreen module and the desktop-oriented Info module.

-* Compliant device class: The module icons in *THEME_DIR/modules/home/images/complaint/[MODULE_ID].png* must be PNG images [#f4]_.
+* Compliant device class: The module icons in *THEME_DIR/modules/home/images/complaint/[MODULE_ID].png* must be PNG images [#f3]_.
 They should be the same size as the springboard images for modern BlackBerry devices (as set in *THEME_DIR/common/css/compliant-bbplus.css*, lines 26-27, and *THEME_DIR/common/css/compliant-blackberry.css*, lines 17-18).
-By default this is 64x64px, which is slightly larger than the default size for other Compliant devices [#f1]_.
-The file names must be exactly in the format *[MODULE_ID].png* (e.g., calendar.png, map.png, news.png, etc.) [#f5]_
+By default this is 64x64px, which is slightly larger than the default size for other Compliant devices.
+The file names must be exactly in the format *[MODULE_ID].png* (e.g., calendar.png, map.png, news.png, etc.)[#f4]_.
+For Compliant devices, the homepage icons may notably benefit from :ref:`hdpi`.
-* Touch device class: The module icons in *THEME_DIR/modules/home/images/touch/[MODULE_ID].gif* must be GIF images [#f4]_.
+* Touch device class: The module icons in *THEME_DIR/modules/home/images/touch/[MODULE_ID].gif* must be GIF images [#f3]_.
 The default size is 44x44px.
-The file names must be exactly *[MODULE_ID].gif* (e.g., calendar.gif, map.gif, news.gif, etc.) [#f5]_
+The file names must be exactly *[MODULE_ID].gif* (e.g., calendar.gif, map.gif, news.gif, etc.) [#f4]_

 Breadcrumb module icons
 ~~~~~~~~~~~~~~~~~~~~~~~
 These appear in the header/navigation bar at the top of every module page in all device classes other than Basic.
 On each module's main screen, the icon is used to identify the module but is not tappable; in all subsequent drilldown screens, the icon is incorporated into a tappable/clickable breadcrumb by which the user can navigate back to the module home screen.

-* Compliant device class: The icons in *THEME_DIR/common/images/complaint/title_[MODULE_ID].png* must be PNG images [#f4]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/compliant.css*).
-The default size is 28x28px [#f1]_.
+* Compliant device class: The icons in *THEME_DIR/common/images/complaint/title_[MODULE_ID].png* must be PNG images [#f3]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/compliant.css*).
+The default size is 28x28px.
+For Compliant devices, the breadcrumb module icons may notably benefit from :ref:`hdpi`.
-* Touch device class: The icons in *THEME_DIR/common/images/touch/title_[MODULE_ID].gif* must be GIF images [#f4]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/touch.css*)..
-The default size is 28x28px [#f1]_.
+* Touch device class: The icons in *THEME_DIR/common/images/touch/title_[MODULE_ID].gif* must be GIF images [#f3]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/touch.css*)..
+The default size is 28x28px.
-* Tablet device class: The icons in *THEME_DIR/common/images/tablet/title_[MODULE_ID].png* must be PNG images [#f4]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/tablet.css*)..
+* Tablet device class: The icons in *THEME_DIR/common/images/tablet/title_[MODULE_ID].png* must be PNG images [#f3]_, generally transparent, colored and styled to look good on the background color/image for the navigation bar (this background is specified in the *#navbar* rule in *THEME_DIR/common/css/tablet.css*)..
 The default size is 28x28px.

 Tablet tab-bar module icons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Tablet device class uses a site-wide tab bar at the bottom of the screen to provide quick navigation between modules.
 Though not technically part of the Tablet homepage, these images are in the *THEME_DIR/modules/home/images/tablet/* directory, to keep them grouped with the other module icons of similar size and format.
 The Tablet's tab bar uses two variations of the module icons.
-Both variations must be transparent PNGs [#f4]_ at 45x45px.
-Larger sizes will work fine, but with no visible benefit. [#f1]_.
+Both variations must be transparent PNGs [#f3]_ at 45x45px.
+Larger sizes will work fine, but with no visible benefit..

 * Normal/unselected: Should be colored and styled for good contrast and legibility against the background for the Tablet tab bar.
 This background is specified in the *#footernav* rule in *THEME_DIR/common/css/tablet.css*.
-The file names must be exactly *[MODULE_ID].png* (e.g., calendar.png, map.png, news.png, etc.) [#f5]_
+The file names must be exactly *[MODULE_ID].png* (e.g., calendar.png, map.png, news.png, etc.) [#f4]_

 * Selected: Should be colored and styled for good contrast and legibility against the background for the selected state of the Tablet tab bar.
 This background is specified in the *#footernav .selected a* rule in *THEME_DIR/common/css/tablet.css*.
-The file names must be exactly *[MODULE_ID]-selected.png* (e.g., calendar.png, map.png, news.png, etc.) [#f5]_
+The file names must be exactly *[MODULE_ID]-selected.png* (e.g., calendar.png, map.png, news.png, etc.) [#f4]_

 -------------------------------------------